-An eighth-grade student’s application for admission to Kehillah includes the steps outlined below.
-Online applications for admission to the 2020-2021 academic year are now available.
+An eighth-grade student’s application for admission to Kehillah includes completion of the steps outlined below.

-- Completed Transcript Release and Confidentiality Form submitted to the student’s current school (due January 9, 2020);
+- Submission of the completed Transcript Release and Confidentiality Form to the student’s current school;

-- Recommendations from student’s eighth-grade English teacher, math teacher, and counselor or principal (due January 9, 2020);**
+- Request of recommendations from student’s most recent English teacher, math teacher, and counselor or principal;

 Kehillah does not discriminate against applicants or families on the basis of race, color, religion, sexual orientation, or national or ethnic origin in the administration of its admissions policies.